Common Pet Poisons Hiding In Your Home

 Lily Plants

-Lily plants can cause kidney failure in cats.
+Lilies can cause kidney failure in cats.
+Many flowers and plants are harmful to pets.

 Signs of Pet Poisoning